 To engage more effectively in this process, Venugopalan Ittekkot, Ph.D.
 Biogeochemistry is serving as Global Oceans Special Advisor for Capacity Development.
 He will assist in developing and aligning MARV-based expeditions to support technical training for scientists in developing regions, with a particular focus on the IIOE-2 initiative.
 He was formerly Director at the Leibniz Centre for Tropical Marine Ecology at the University of Bremen (2000-2010) and Director at the Institute of Biogeochemistry and Marine Chemistry at the University of Hamburg (1993-2000).

 Dr. Ittekkot initiated and coordinated several of Germany’s bilateral marine research and capacity-building programs with countries in South America, Southern Africa and South and Southeast Asia, and has participated in and led many oceanographic research expeditions.
+He states:

 For ocean research and training many developing nations are still heavily dependent on research vessels of other nations both within and outside the region.
 The problem of vessels has remained acute especially for island nations with vast ocean space within their national jurisdiction requiring attention.
 Sharing of facilities and infrastructure within regional and international networking and programs has been an option.
 The sporadic nature of opportunities and the limited access to research vessels have however frustrated sustained capacity building efforts in many developing countries.